oddbird/oddleventy/content/services/architecture.md

 That's ok!
 Let us know about your team
 and the issues you're facing,
-and Miriam will put together
+and Miriam can put together
 a custom web development curriculum to fit your needs.

-- Customized lessons for your team
+- Choose a common topic,
+  or have Miriam curate a lesson plan specific to your team
 - Time to ask questions and discuss next-steps for your code-base

-**Starts at $2,000**
+**Starts at $2,000** for a single lesson

 {% endcall %}